mapthefuture/Backend/README.md

 To make an authenticated request, you must supply an `Access-Token` header with a valid access token.
 Otherwise, you'll receive a 401 Unauthorized error.
-Authentication is required for all create, update, and destroy endpoints.
+Authentication is required for all POST, PATCH and DELETE requests.

 ### Table of Contents